nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 mount_path_pseudo(bool, default false)
     Whether to use Pseudo (true) or Path (false) for NFS v3 and 9P mounts.

+Dbus_Name_Prefix
+    DBus name prefix.
+Required if one wants to run multiple ganesha instances on single host.
+The prefix should be different for every ganesha instance.
+If this is set, the dbus name will be <prefix>.org.ganesha.nfsd

 Parameters controlling TCP DRC behavior:
 ----------------------------------------